thephpleague/csv/docs/9.0/reader/record-mapping.md

 The closure takes precedence over the built-in `CastToInt` class to convert to the `int` type during autodiscovery.
-You can still use the `CastToInt` class, but you are now require to explicitly declare it via the `Cell` attribute using the `cast` argument.
+You can still use the `CastToInt` class, but you are now require to explicitly declare it via the `MapCell` attribute using the `cast` argument.

 The closure signature is the following: